 Enforcement and Compliance, International Trade Administration, Department of Commerce.

-On September 2, 2016, the Department of Commerce (the Department) published in the Federal Register the preliminary results of the third administrative review of the antidumping duty order on large power transformers from the Republic of Korea.
-The review covers five producers/exporters of the subject merchandise, Hyosung Corporation (Hyosung), Hyundai Heavy Industries Co., Ltd. (Hyundai), Iljin, Iljin Electric Co., Ltd. (Iljin Electric), and LSIS Co., Ltd. (LSIS).
-Iljin, Iljin Electric and LSIS, were not selected for individual examination.
-The period of review is August 1, 2014, through July 31, 2015.
-As a result of our analysis of the comments and information received, these final results differ from the preliminary results of review.
+On September 7, 2017, the Department of Commerce (Commerce) published in the Federal Register the preliminary results of the fourth administrative review of the antidumping duty order on large power transformers from the Republic of Korea.
+The period of review is August 1, 2015, through July 31, 2016.
+Based on our analysis of the comments and information received, we continue to find that the application of facts available with an adverse inference is warranted for Hyosung Corporation (Hyosung) and Hyundai Heavy Industries Co., Ltd. (Hyundai).
 For the final weighted-average dumping margins, see the “Final Results of Review” section below.

 Start Further Info

 John Drury (Hyosung) or Moses Song (Hyundai), AD/CVD Operations, Office VI, Enforcement and Compliance, International Trade Administration, U.S. Department of Commerce, 1401 Constitution Avenue NW, Washington, DC 20230; telephone: (202) 482-0195 or (202) 482-5041, respectively.

 End Further Info

 Start Supplemental Information

 On September 7, 2017, Commerce published the Preliminary Results.